openplanetary/opm/exolss/README.md

 # How to contribute?

-The project has ended and but the source code, basemaps and datasets are used as building block for the OpenPlanetaryMap project.
-However the spirit of "Where On Mars?" continues with OpenPlanetaryMap.
+The project has ended and the source code is longer maintained, basemaps and datasets are being used as building block for the OpenPlanetaryMap project.
+The spirit of "Where On Mars?" continues with OpenPlanetaryMap!

 If you're interested in contributing, see the OpenPlanetaryMap [CONTRIBUTING.md](https://github.com/openplanetary/opm/blob/master/CONTRIBUTING.md) file.